 Skywood is perfectly located: it's high enough to look out over the marine layer of coastal fog that often covers lower elevations in the morning, but far enough from the ocean to enjoy full sun nearly all the time.
 It's the sunniest corner of the San Francisco peninsula!

 • We have a neighborhood winery, Chaine d’Or, owned by Jerry Anderson.
 You can buy Jerry's wine by the bottle at Robert's Market.
 Contact him directly if you'd like to buy a case or more.
-I bought two cases of his Chardonnay in 2018 and highly recommend it; I've also enjoyed his Cabernet.
-Here's an article from The Almanac from October 2019 about Jerry's winery.
+I buy cases of his Chardonnay and Cabernet a few times a year and highly recommend them.
+Here's an article from The Almanac about Jerry's winery.
 (I know of another family that recently planted a vineyard on their property.)

 • We have Skywood Association annual meetings in the form of neighborhood picnics and have had several get-to-know-your-neighbors meetups at Alice's Restaurant.
 Our last neighborhood BBQ was in August 2019, with about 60-70 people and was catered by Efrain BBQ.
 Previous BBQs were catered by La Taquiza Zarape.
 We had a neighborhood playdate on Skywood Way in September 2018 for children 10 years old and younger.
 Our previous Skywood Association gathering at Alice's was in December 2017.
-The 2020 BBQ will be held in August or September.
+If county health rules allow, expect a 2021 BBQ in early September.

-• We have dark skies with less light pollution than any other neighborhood within a short drive of Stanford, Facebook, Sand Hill Road, and so on.
+• We have dark skies with less light pollution than any other neighborhood that's so close to Stanford, Facebook, Sand Hill Road, and so on.
 Because we're buffered by parks, open space preserves, and houses on larger lots, light pollution is low.
 You can actually see the Milky Way.

 • Our closest gas stations are at the Skywood Trading Post and at Alice's Restaurant.
-A hydrogen fueling station at the Skywood Trading Post is scheduled to be installed soon.
-Skywood residents may purchase a license from the Skywood Association to use the Skywood-to-Skyline gate to exit directly to Skyline Boulevard.
+A hydrogen fueling station at the Skywood Trading Post is scheduled to be installed.
+Skywood residents may purchase a license from the Skywood Association to use the Skywood-to-Skyline gate as a short cut to drive directly to Skyline Boulevard.

 • There are women's night gatherings, with rotating hosts, occasionally.
 There have been irregular outings (on nice weekend mornings) among sports car owners in the neighborhood.
 There's also a "mom's" mailing list for the broader area that's not Skywood-specific.

 • John Kapel designed the layout of house sites and driveways in the neighborhood to fit the terrain in an aesthetically pleasing way.
-John is an acclaimed designer who built his house on Skywood Way in the late 1950s.
+John was an acclaimed designer who built his house on Skywood Way in the late 1950s.
 John's furniture designs appear in the collection of the Los Angeles County Museum of Art and the unique architecture and interior finishes of his historic house on Skywood Way has been profiled in this article and this video.
-John was honored by the Skywood Association in February 2019.
+John was honored by the Skywood Association in February 2019 for his contributions to the neighborhood.

 • Skylonda Lodge is a luxury destination retreat about a mile north of our neighborhood.